Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 ### Bring up the blade in the source system

-1. To minimize cross-contamination of cooling systems, drain the coolant from the blade removed from destination system and fill with fresh coolant .
+1. To minimize cross-contamination of cooling systems, drain the coolant from the blade removed from destination system and fill with fresh coolant.

     Review the *HPE Cray EX Coolant Service Procedures H-6199*.
 If using the hand pump, review procedures in the *HPE Cray EX Hand Pump User Guide H-6200* ([HPE Support](https://internal.support.hpe.com/)).